mandle420/dcs_on_linux/README.md

 ### Getting it working manually

 Both versions need some winetricks applied.
-For standalone, use `winetricks`, for proton use `protontricks 223750`.
+For standalone, use `winetricks`, for proton/steam use `protontricks 223750`.
 For standalone on proton, there's an extra step.
 `protontricks -s dcs`
 which should output something like this
 Non-Steam shortcut: DCS Standalone (4149477483)